sayanee/books/_drafts/2019-05-07-designing-connected-products.md

 Using web / mobile to offload features

-> Even if not appropriate for all connected products, using web UIs and mobile phones especially is a great way for designers to off-load complex and rarely used features, and to keep the physical device simple.
+> Even if not appropriate for all connected products, using web UIs and mobile phones especially is a great way for designers to **off-load complex and rarely used features**, and to **keep the physical device simple**.

 Ambient Devices